sosan/kubernetes/04_Build and Secure Networks in Google Cloud/03_VPC_Networks_Controlling_Access.md

 Click **Check my progress** to verify your performed task.
 If you have completed the task successfully you will granted with an assessment score.

-<ql-activity-tracking step="4">Create the tagged firewall rule.</ql-activity-tracking>
+Create the tagged firewall rule.

 ### Create a test-vm